FDA approved for more than 25 years

-Hard Water Hair Loss: Prevention & Treatment Options
+Can Hard Water Cause Hair Loss?: Prevention & Treatment Options

 Published 03/06/2021

-Below, we’ve looked at the science behind hard water and hair health, as well as the potential relationship between hard water and hair loss.
-We’ve also explained what you can do if you’re based in an area with a hard water source and have concerns about hair loss.
+Below, we dig into the science behind hard water and hair health, as well as the potential relationship between hard water and hair loss.

-• If you have hard water at home, you may notice spots or a cloudy, film-like texture that can develop on your dishes.
+If you have hard water at home, you may notice spots or a cloudy, film-like texture developing on your dishes.
 You may also notice a thin film of residue when you wash your hands using soap.

 The hardness of water is measured by its calcium carbonate content.
 Water that contains less than 60mg of calcium carbonate per liter is classified as soft.
 The following measurements are used to measure moderate to very hard water: